julio-design/xArm6-Gym-Env/README.md

 git clone https://github.com/ollintzinlab/xArm6-Gym-Env.git
 ```

-Once you have it, run `pip install -e .` to install the environment.
+Once you have it, `cd` into the cloned directory an run `pip install -e .` to install the environment.